field-matters/field-matters.github.io/README.md

 (Indiana University, HSE University, [`ftyers@iu.edu`](mailto:ftyers@iu.edu))

 has a huge experience with under-resourced languages processing.
 His reseach interests include modelling the grammar of polysyntetic languages, and application of finite-state methods to NLP.
-Francis is one of the core contributors of Apertium machine translation project \cite{forcada2011apertium}.
+Francis is one of the core contributors of Apertium machine translation project.
 He has an experience of co-organizing workshops and shared tasks, including SIGMORPHON 2020-2021, CoNLL 2018.

 **Valentin Malykh**
 (Huawei,